Sociology 5313 - Research Methods and Design » Fall 2021 » Quiz 7

 A researcher asks students in an introductory sociology class to take an Internet survey on student attitudes towards puppy dogs.
 What kind of sample is the researcher using?

-A. haphazard sample
+A. purposive sample

 C. snowball sample